A comprehensive guide to all types of background checks

 • In the US, the Equal Employment Opportunity Commission (EEOC) oversees how the credit check reports are used by employers.

-8. Social Media Behavior Check
+Social Media Behavior Check

-The social media check provides information that helps form a 'rounded' assessment of the prospective hire.
-Suppose a candidate is posting hateful, sexist, homophobic, or racist comments online.
-In that case, such information gives a fuller picture of the candidate's thinking and makes it easier to come to a hiring/rejection decision.
-This check is done in addition to the regular background and reference checks.
 The usefulness of the adverse media checks can be assessed from the fact that a survey in 2014 done by CareerBuilder revealed that 51% of the firms, which commissioned a social media search on candidates, discovered reason(s) not to hire them.
 The same survey also found that 33% of respondents became more likely to hire the candidate based on the information revealed during the social media check, and another 23% were actually led to hiring the candidate.

-The adverse media checks need to be undertaken with caution because the information is sourced from the candidate's Facebook, Twitter, Instagram, TikTok, or LinkedIn accounts and are therefore unverified.
+The adverse media checks need to be undertaken with caution because the information is sourced from the candidate's Facebook, X, Instagram, TikTok, or LinkedIn accounts and are therefore unverified.
 A fuller assessment made possible by social media checks helps in the hiring of a quality candidate.
 Social media checks can also uncover discrepancies between what was posted on social media accounts and what was said during the hiring process or on the resume.

 Firms need to be aware of the regulatory requirements around privacy laws when accessing people's social media accounts.
 Also, several countries/states bar adverse action based on off-work activities/conduct of people.
 The exceptions to this regulation are defined very narrowly, and firms need to be aware of these.
 Following a social media search, a decision not to hire a candidate based on age, race, religion, nationality, gender, sexual orientation, disability, etc., may be deemed discriminatory.
 To prevent legal risk, firms often choose to hire the services of third-party agencies for these checks.

 While the business case for conducting a social media check has been established, firms still debate whether the process should be done in-house or should be outsourced.
-In-house checks done without specialized knowledge could lead to a breach of regulations and legislation.
+In-house checks done without specialised knowledge could lead to a breach of regulations and legislation.
 Also, improper interoperation of the information gleaned could lead to an incomplete or incorrect picture of the candidate.

-9. Driving Record
+Driving Record

 These checks may not be necessary for all positions but are absolutely essential for roles that require the candidate to drive as a part of the role (delivery drivers, transporter, ambulance drivers, etc).

-10. Professional License and Certifications Check
+Professional License and Certifications Check

 Claims of exaggerated or false professional credentials are very common on job applications and resumes.
 Not verifying the validity of the claimed professional qualification can lead to hiring or promoting a candidate who is not professionally qualified for the role.

-11. Social Security Number Trace/Identity Check
+Social Security Number Trace/Identity Check

 Most countries have some system of a social security number/employment authorization.
 This check is used to verify the candidate's identity to establish that they truly are who they claim to be.
 A social security number trace helps verify if the personal information furnished by the candidate is factual.
 The identity checks also help establish the eligibility of the candidate to work in a particular country.

-12. Global Sanctions Check
+Global Sanctions Check

 The global sanctions check searches for candidate information held with international regulatory/law enforcement agencies, sanctions bodies, and financial regulators.
-The global sanctions check helps uncover any violations by the candidate connected with financial irregularities, securities fraud, money laundering, drug trafficking, terrorism, unauthorized sharing of restricted technologies, etc.
+The global sanctions check helps uncover any violations by the candidate connected with financial irregularities, securities fraud, money laundering, drug trafficking, terrorism, unauthorised sharing of restricted technologies, etc.

-13. Civil Offenses Check
+Civil Offences Check

-A civil offenses check provides additional information that helps verify that the selected candidate is a good fit for the company's culture and will be a positive force driving the business towards its goals.
+A civil offences check provides additional information that helps verify that the selected candidate is a good fit for the company's culture and will be a positive force driving the business towards its goals.
 The civil check is also known by many other names: civil litigation checks, civil litigation history, civil litigation search, or civil records/court search.

 Civil proceedings against an individual might be financial such as - debt relief orders, breach of contract, Individual/fast track voluntary arrangements, and bankruptcy-related orders.